 If the home is set up in any other order, there will be dysfunction.
 No exceptions.
 With the Lord on the point, the husband, the subordinate leader of the home, is next in line.
 After the husband is the wife.
 The children orient themselves behind their parents as they humbly submit and follow their God-centered examples.

 Because the wife has two roles, there is a “double dependency” regarding how she relates to her husband and God.
-In one sense, she submits to her husband and depends on him in specific ways.
+In one sense, she submits to her husband and depends on him in limited ways.
 In another way, she is equal to her husband as she submits and depends on God in everything.

 Not only is she a coequal image bearer of God with her husband, but she responds to her husband’s leadership and care as well.
 There are other variations to this “orientation of the home” construct, though none of them work successfully.